-The Group's smart metering communication network in the North of England and Scotland now covers 99.5% of premises.
-There are currently over 1 million communications hubs operating on the network representing 20.0% of the total UK communication hub installations.
-The customer, Smart DCC Ltd, (DCC), continues to submit change requests that reflect new industry requirements, but at a reduced volume compared to the previous periods.
+The Group's smart metering communication network in the North of England and Scotland continues to cover 99.5% of premises.
+There are currently over 2 million communications hubs operating on the network representing 20% of the total UK communication hub installations.
+Whilst there has been an impact to communications hub deliveries, owing to global component shortages, energy companies do have a level of pre-existing stock and Arqiva continues to work with the DCC to mitigate the supply risk.
+The DCC continues to submit change requests that reflect new industry requirements and Arqiva maintains a strong pipeline.
+Arqiva's relationship with DCC remains strong and has been formally rated positively by the DCC as "green" over the past two months.